 Gustav Freytag was a German novelist from the Nineteenth century who explored formulas in stories and novels (well before Blake Snyder and his “Save the Cat” series), and in doing so, he discovered that similar narrative patterns existed in most written works of fiction throughout history (and even compelling true-life stories that were engaging to audiences).
 Freytag expanded upon Aristotle’s unified plot structure ( 350 BC – Poetics) and developed a seven-step diagram that was used to study a story’s plot.
 His diagram is commonly referred to as the Freytag Story Pyramid.

-Many of the elements of his plot exercise have been covered in a previous lesson, but this visual reminder will serve as additional support for the continued study of story and plot structure.
+Many of the elements of his plot exercise show similarities to the three-act story arc, but this visual reminder will serve as additional support for the continued study of story and plot structure.

 - Exposition: This is where the key characters, setting, and story background is established.

 - Inciting Incident: This is the catalyst for the story; this single event launches our characters into the primary conflict.
 You should always work to be aware of this, and why it is important.
 This is where “the story question” is launched.